Cliché social media marketing strategies don’t work for small businesses.

 I have worked with many small and niche businesses and I have used all the strategies listed above to gain brand visibility.

-Each one of these strategies work but it requires time.
+Each one of these social media marketing strategies work but it requires time.

 And for some of us, time is the biggest asset.